gatecat/emu293/README.md

 Using:

- - Fetch the lx_aven CHD from your favourite source of MAME romsets (JG7425 might work too, not yet tested).
+ - Fetch the lx_aven or jg7425 CHD from your favourite source of MAME romsets
  - Convert it to a plain SD card image with `chdman extracthd -i sd-card.chd -f -o sd_card.img`
  - Mount the SD card image somehow and copy the file `windows/Lead.sys` somewhere useful - this is the boot application.
  - run `./emu293 Lead.sys sd_card.img`